 The school keeps a variety of records of incidents on CPOMS.
-All members of staff record incidents on CPOMS.
+All members of staff record significant incidents on CPOMS.
+Other incidents are logged in class files.

 The Headteacher keeps a record of any pupil who is excluded for a fixed-term, or who is permanently excluded.